tidev/titanium-docs/docs/api/titanium/android.md

 The Titanium SDK gives you the ability to write your own Android Services using JavaScript.
 The service executes your JavaScript code at intervals you specify.
-Note that the service may stop running if the application is killed.
+Note that the service will stop running when you back out of the app.
+So, if you want the service to continue running, then it's recommended that you set the root window's [exitOnClose](Titanium.UI.Window.exitOnClose) property to `false` so that the window will persist in the background like iOS.

 For more information about services, see the [Titanium.Android.Service API reference](Titanium.Android.Service).